 After that Gerry is asked to stay with them until after the other operation.
 He agrees, but he wants more clothes.
 He calls his hosts, saying he’ll be sleeping over for a few days, and he goes shopping for some new clothes.
 The group is beginning to accept he can be useful, but they’re still wary of him.
 They don’t want him going to his regular residence or out of their sight until after the coming raid.

 While shopping he visits a few stores where he can pick up special accessories supplied by RIS, because the shops are RIS fronts.
 He says nothing, since two heavies are with him all of the time.
 But in the process of selecting clothes he palms useful items from concealed storage places in the stores, because they’re set up for just this type of situation.

 Back at the warehouse he places some of the special items around the back rooms of the warehouse, special listening devices that only work when remotely activated, and are on a commercial radio frequency not usually used for listening devices.
 He’d placed a collector for them on top of the building opposite before he entered the warehouse.

 Over the next two days he finds out the group has many strings to its bow.
 Document forgery, fake artworks, stolen artworks (usually stolen by them), reworking stolen jewellery, and more.
 Without them knowing it he learns a lot about their operations and other facilities.
 He even manages to slip a Trojan program into the boss’ portable computer via a USB thumb drive in his watch.
-Surreptitiously plugging it in, the drive auto runs on connection.
+Surreptitiously plugging it in then he lets the drive auto-run on connection.